 Corrupt conduct is the dishonest or partial exercise of official functions by a public official.
+For example, this could include:

-- the improper use of knowledge, power or position for personal gain or the advantage of others - · acting dishonestly or unfairly, or breaching public trust - a Council official being influenced by a member of public to use their position in a way that is dishonest, biased or breaches public trust or accepting a bribe.
+- the improper use of knowledge, power or position for personal gain or the advantage of others - acting dishonestly or unfairly, or breaching public trust - a Council official being influenced by a member of public to use their position in a way that is dishonest, biased or breaches public trust or accepting a bribe.